bernibra/CITE-wrangling/README.md

 Check that the software and hardware requirements have been met.
 * Docker 20.10
-* X GB free on disk
+* 175MiB free on disk

 ### 2. Clone the repo